Practical Nail Care Tips and Products You’ll Love

 Cuticles serve as a natural protective layer around the base of the nail.
 Instead of cutting them, gently push them back using a cuticle stick after a shower when they’re soft.

-Cutting cuticles may make nails look neat temporarily, but it can increase sensitivity over time.
-Consistent moisturizing helps protect the skin around the nails and supports both comfort and appearance.
+Cutting cuticles may make nails look neat temporarily, but it exposes the nail bed to raw skin irritation and painful hangnails.
+Consistent moisturizing helps seal the skin barrier and prevents ragged edges.

 5. Use a Gentle Nail Polish Remover